microsoft/lisa/docs/update.rst

 .. code:: bash

-   python3 -m pip install .[azure, libvirt]
+   python3 -m pip install .[azure,libvirt]

 If you're using a virtual environment, recreate the virtual environment.